jcantrill/service-example/README.md

-A sample to demonstrate a consumer and producer of a service
+A sample to demonstrate a consumer and producer of an openshift service

 To install dependencies: